How to Fix Folder and File Permissions in WordPress

 The result is that WordPress gets full access, your users have access as well (but can’t delete anything), and your files remain unaffected, which leads us to the second step.

-Step 2: Modify Your WordPress Files Permissions
+Step 2: Update File Permissions

 We’ve just changed permissions levels on all of your directories.
 Now we’ll do the same thing for our files.